NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

         Specify the action to take, when asked to overwrite or ignore existing files referenced by the project.
         Possible values are Overwrite, Ignore and None.

         Required: false

+    <strong>-WhatIf</strong>
+        Shows what would happen if the cmdlet runs.
+The cmdlet is not run.

+        Required: false
 </pre>
 ### Examples